zieren/eltern-emailer/text.md

 ### `elternportal`

 These parameters are used to log into the Eltern-Portal.
+To disable Eltern-Portal, leave the defaults unchanged or remove the whole `elternportal` section.

 * `url` The URL of your school's Eltern-Portal, e.g. `https://theogymuc.eltern-portal.org`
 * `user` The login email address
 * `pass` The login password

-To disable Eltern-Portal (and only use Schulmanager), leave the defaults unchanged or remove the whole `elternportal` section.
+* `tag` A short name used to identify the school in emails
+* `recipients` This controls who receives the different categories of messages.
+Each takes a comma-separated list of zero or more addresses, enclosed in `[]`.
+  * `*` Receives everything
+  * `lehrerkommunikation` Personal messages from teachers to parents ("Kommunikation Eltern/Fachlehrer" and ".../Klassenleitung")
+  * The rest is self-explanatory.
+You may want to specify the student for some categories, e.g. `vertretungsplan` and `termine`.

 ### `schulmanager`

-These parameters are used to log into the Eltern-Portal.
+These parameters are used to log into Schulmanager.
+To disable Schulmanager, leave the defaults unchanged or remove the whole `schulmanager` section.

 * `user` The login email address
 * `pass` The login password

-To disable Schulmanager (and only use Eltern-Portal), leave the defaults unchanged or remove the whole `schulmanager` section.
+* `tag` A short name used to identify the school in emails
+* `recipients` This controls who receives the different categories of messages.
+Each takes a comma-separated list of zero or more addresses, enclosed in `[]`.
+  * `*` Receives everything (though there is currently only one category, but more may be added in later versions)
+  * `elternbriefe` Self-explanatory

 ### `smtp`